Canop/hu.js/readme.md

 ## append / prependTo

 These functions let you append or prepend elements.
-The argument can be a svg node, a hu element, a css selector, a HTMLCollection, a jQuery element, etc.
+The argument can be an svg node, a hu element, a css selector, an HTMLCollection, a jQuery element, etc.

 ## remove